DannyGilligan/2023-womens-world-cup-quiz/README.md

 <details>
-  <summary><b>Unresolved Bug</b>
+  <summary><b>Unresolved Bugs</b></summary>
 <br>

 <details>
   <summary>No Option Selected Alert Positioning</summary>
 <br>
 A bug was encountered when playing a 'rematch' of the quiz.
-When the 'no option selected' alert is displayed, it's positioning is slightly out of place on the tracker panel.<br><br>
+When the 'no option selected' alert is displayed, its positioning is slightly out of place on the tracker panel.<br><br>
 As this is purely cosmetic, and the core functionality is unaffected, the bug has not been fixed at the time of deployment.

 <table>